YaniKyr/Voronoi-Clustering/README.md

-# Voronoi-Clustering
-A simple approach of Voronoi Clustering
+# Voronoi-Clustering A simple Approach

 Data: You can input a 2d or 3d data.
 The parsing might need some changes, "it is on user's hand" :).